Michelle Sheridan, Talent Development Manager at Urbint

 It is a reciprocal cycle that attracts and develops top talent - employees come and stay for the growth.
 If your employees are not engaged, it becomes infinitely harder to present yourself as a desirable place to work.
 A Glassdoor study shows that when people leave their companies, they often move on to organizations with a higher Glassdoor rating or a more substantial company brand.

 So how can you use L&D to build your company’s brand?

 Another way to build your employer brand is to cultivate an environment of learning.
-This needs to come from the top so that senior leadership is on board with development initiatives.
+This needs to come from the top so that senior leadership is on board with learning and development initiatives.
 Suppose you don’t have your leadership team on board.
 In that case, it’s possible that employees might feel like they need to continually sacrifice learning opportunities in favor of taking on more projects or attending non-essential meetings.
 If your company culture encourages employees to take time for L&D activities, employees come back with more skills needed to excel in their positions and grow within the company.

 Learning initiatives should not be restricted to managers or employees with more seniority.
 For L&D programming to have a positive effect on your employee brand, opportunities should be available throughout the company to whoever might want them.
 Junior employees need just as much encouragement and attention as senior employees.
 Cultivating the skills of your management team while ignoring the development of entry-level employees or individual contributors is a recipe for disaster.
 This can lead to greater employee retention and longevity, ensuring that those entry-level employees remain and grow to larger roles within the company.